 - Self-catering apartment: Zinner-Pale Apartments – Modern and traditional meet in these very neat and well-equipped apartments.
 One of them even has its own sauna.
 The best thing about Zinner-Pale Apartments for skiers is that the free ski bus stops right in front.

 - Close to the slopes AND budget option: Sporthotel Schieferle – Only 500 m from the Muttereralm cable car, this hotel in the quaint Alpine village of Mutters is also easily accessible to Innsbruck.
 The interior may not be the latest, but guests love the location, the food, and the friendly staff.
 And yes, there is an indoor pool.

 - Self-catering apartment: Apartment Pittlanderhof – Some more Tyrolean-style apartments to make you feel at home in Austria.
 They are close to the shops and restaurants in Mutters and Innsbruck is only 10 minutes away by tram.
 There’s a ski storage room for when you return from the slopes.
 It’s a 5-minute drive to the Muttereralm cable car.

-- Close to the slopes: Hotel Gruberhof – With ski-to-door access and an on-site ice skating rink, the Hotel Gruberhof is perfect for families.
+- Close to the slopes: Hotel Gruberhof – With ski-to-door access and an on-site ice-skating rink, the Hotel Gruberhof is perfect for families.
 The bus to the Patscherkofel cable car and Innsbruck stops 100 m away.
-If you love staying in scenic surroundings, the mountain views from Hotel Gruberhof is hard to beat.
+If you love staying in scenic surroundings, the mountain views from Hotel Gruberhof are hard to beat.

 - Budget option: Hotel Pension Leitgebhof – In a stunning natural setting, the Hotel Pension Leitgebhof is a 7-minute walk from the center of Igls.
 Here you have access to a variety of restaurants, supermarkets, and the free ski bus.